ad17-2/fireflies-bot/README.md

 cp .env.example .env
 ```

-and setup the provided credentials based on your need
+and setup the provided credentials based on your need, then

 - Run the project: `make run`
 - Stop the project: `make down`